 by Melissa Hall, Curriculum Leader of English at a secondary school and Specialist Leader in Education As we lie in the midst of a third lockdown, to say there is tension in the air in the world of education would be a vast understatement.
 It sits like a heavy fog, seeping into every crevice of […]

-With my Year 10 class, we began the lockdown period by revising.
+by Nicola Gunton, Head of KS5 Chemistry and professional learning team member, Sandringham School With my Year 10 class, we began the lockdown period by revising.
 This meant that I did not have to write new work for them.
 However, I was keen to help them gain the most from revision.
-The class were a high attaining class and in previous class discussions, it had become clear that they […]
+The class were a […]

 Inspiring, empowering and connecting teachers choosing to complete CPD on parental leave.
 For teachers taking leave or in the two years following maternity and paternity leave.
 A membership platform is now available for teachers at just £5 for three years offering access to short coaching tutorials as well as an increased range of case studies […]